joeleaver/transparent-background-mcp/README.md

 ### Installation Options

 #### Option 1: Direct from GitHub (Recommended)

 No installation required!
 Use directly in your MCP client configuration:

+**⚡ Fast Startup**: The server starts quickly with minimal dependencies.
+Model-specific dependencies (PyTorch, Ultralytics, etc.) are automatically installed only when you first use each model.

 ```json
 {